launchdarkly/dotnet-client-sdk/README.md

 The LaunchDarkly Client-Side SDK for .NET is designed primarily for use by code that is deployed to an end user, such as in a desktop application or a smart device.
 It follows the client-side LaunchDarkly model for single-user contexts (much like our mobile or JavaScript SDKs).
 It is not intended for use in multi-user systems such as web servers and applications.

-On supported mobile platforms (Android and iOS), the SDK uses the Xamarin framework which allows .NET code to run on those devices.
-For that reason, its name was previously "LaunchDarkly Xamarin SDK".
-However, Xamarin is not the only way to run .NET code in a client-side context (see "Supported platforms" below), so the SDK now has a more general name.
+On platforms with MAUI support (Android, iOS, Mac, Windows), the SDK depends on the MAUI framework which allows .NET code to run on those devices.
+However, MAUI is not the only way to run .NET code in a client-side context (see "Supported platforms" below), so the SDK has a more general name.

 For using LaunchDarkly in *server-side* .NET applications, refer to our [Server-Side .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk).